Nov 22, 2024

 by Haley Larkin | Dec 13, 2021

-Attorney General Merrick Garland speaks at a news conference at the Justice Department in Washington on November 8, 2021.
-ANDREW HARNIK / AP CBS News Photo Source: Attorney General Merrick Garland speaks at a news conference at the Justice Department in Washington on November 8, 2021.
+Attorney General Merrick Garland speaking at a press conference regarding the Department of Justice's lawsuit against Texas over alleged violations of the Voting Rights Act.
+Photo Source: Attorney General Merrick Garland speaks at a news conference at the Justice Department in Washington on November 8, 2021.
 (Andrew HarnikK/AP via CBS News)

 The U.S. Department of Justice filed a lawsuit against the State of Texas this week claiming that its newly developed electoral maps for U.S and state voting districts violate Section Two of the Voting Rights Act and asked for a halt on all elections in the state until an interim map is configured.